treeverse/lakeFS/docs/integrations/dbt.md

 During deployment of newly generated data we would like to test its validity against our expectations.
 The following process utilizes lakeFS's capability to run operations before merging and committing using [hooks](https://docs.lakefs.io/setup/hooks.html), and also dbt's capability to run tests over materialized data:
 1. Setup: create an integration branch and schema using `lakectl dbt create-branch-schema --create-branch --branch dbt_integration`.
-2. Define a pre-commit hook on the `dbt_integration` branch to validate the generated results of the dbt DAG run (these may include running `dbt test`).
+2. Define a post-commit hook on the `dbt_integration` branch to validate the generated results of the dbt DAG run (these may include running `dbt test`).
 3. Define a pre-merge hook on the production branch to validate the integrated data.
 4. Under the `profiles.yml` file, select the relevant target and change its schema name to `dbt_integration`.
 5. `dbt run` your dbt DAG to generate data.